unjs/unpdf/README.md

 ## FAQ

-### Why Is `canvas` A Peer Dependency?
+### Why Is `canvas` An Optional Dependency?

 The official PDF.js library depends on the `canvas` module for Node.js environments, which [doesn't work inside worker threads](https://github.com/Automattic/node-canvas/issues/1394).
 That's why `unpdf` ships with a serverless build of PDF.js that mocks the `canvas` module.

-However, to render PDF pages as images, you need to install the `canvas` module in Node.js environments.
-That's why `canvas` is a peer dependency.
+However, to render PDF pages as images in Node.js environments, you need to install the `canvas` module.
+That's why it is a peer dependency.

 ## License